Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 How do you believe your past experience will contribute to what you do at the White House?

-“As a millennial in the United States, my life has been defined by crises; deep economic crises, climate change, the continual fight for racial justice, have just been constant in my life as a Black woman.
-And so for me, the need for change has been the default setting, and it's exciting to be a part of an administration committed to making sure that that change is going in the right direction.
+“As a millennial in the United States, my life has been defined by crises; deep economic crises, climate change, the continual fight for racial justice, which has just been a constant in my life as a Black woman.
+And so for me, the need for change has been the default setting, and it's exciting to be part of an administration committed to making sure that that change is going in the right direction.
 Career-wise, I've spent my career both in youth organizing and think tanks, which are both things that have prepared me for this new job I’m about to take on.”

-Who is somebody who you have admired in your career who has helped shape your worldview?
+Who is somebody whom you have admired in your career who has helped shape your worldview?

 “My mom has been an inspiration my whole life.
 As a veteran of the U.S. Marine Corps and then a preschool teacher, she is committed to public service.
-On the career side, my first boss out of college, Felicia Wong, who was the VP of the Roosevelt Institute, has been a huge, positive influence on my career and shaped how I think about the economy.
-Thinking about issues of inequality, the racial wealth gap, the importance of market power, the importance of protecting working people, these are all things that I learned under her guidance, and she really helped me develop a passion for economic policy.”
+On the career side, my first boss out of college, Felicia Wong, who is now the CEO and President of the Roosevelt Institute, has been a huge, positive influence on my career and shaped how I think about the economy.
+Thinking about issues of inequality, the racial wealth gap, the importance of market power, the importance of protecting working people: These are all things that I learned under her guidance, and she really helped me develop a passion for economic policy.”

 Advertisement